drcongo/spammy-recruiters/README.md

 If you do get involved, please have a look at the [contributing guidelines](https://github.com/drcongo/spammy-recruiters/blob/master/CONTRIBUTING.md "contributing guidelines").
 Thanks.

+## Note ##

+This list is now too long to fit into a single Gmail filter, so you'll probably want to create two.
+One for a to m, and another for n to z.

 ## Protip ##

 Install the Canned Response plugin from Google Labs, create a new filter in your Gmail / Google Apps, paste this list into the From field, and set Gmail to automatically reply with something like this: